nqminhuit/bank-voucher-int/README.md

 (5): upon receving voucher code, voucher int service pushes a message states that it has the voucher code.

-(6): Gateway receives the code then (7) get callbackUrl from Redis

-(8): send it to web/SMS base on message status.
+(6): Gateway receives the code then (7) get callbackUrl from Redis and (8) send it to web/SMS base on message status.

-(9): in the meantime, when voucher service receives the code then persists to DB.
+(9): in the meantime, when voucher service receives the code, it persists to DB.

 ## Flow customer requests to get all purchased code by phone number (starts from 10-15):
 (10): client request to get all purchased code by phone number